 Family Unification Changes Lives

 Owning a home can change a family's life.
-It provides a stronger sense of stability and safety and can build confidence and pride in the family unit.
+It provides stability and safety and can build confidence and pride in the family unit.
 It's also a welcome relief for many families, allowing them to rest easy in the knowledge that they have a place of their own.
-Homeownership Vouchers are made possible through the Housing Choice Voucher Homeownership Program.
-This program has the ability to offer home loans at below-market interest rates to current recipients who wish to purchase a home of their own.
-It allows for eligible buyers to use their Section 8 Voucher towards payment of a monthly mortgage.
+Homeownership assistance is available through the Housing Choice Voucher Homeownership Program.
+This program offers first-time homeowners assistance in meeting mortgage payments by allowing eligible buyers to use their Section 8 benefits towards payment of a monthly mortgage.
 Participants must complete pre-purchase counseling, find a unit to purchase and arrange their mortgage.
 Home ownership vouchers are not a loan program, but they do provide continuing assistance in meeting mortgage payments.

-In order to qualify for this program, families must currently be receiving Section 8 assistance and be first-time homebuyers.
+To qualify for this program, families must currently be receiving Section 8 assistance and be first-time homebuyers.
 The annual income of the adult members of the family who will own the home must not be less than the federal minimum hourly wage multiplied by 2000 hours.
 For families that have an individual or individuals that are disabled, some of these restrictions do not apply.
-For example, if the family has a disabled member they do not need to be first time home buyers.
+For example, if the family has a disabled member they do not need to be first-time homebuyers.
 The annual income of adult family members must not be less than the monthly federal SSI benefit for an individual living alone multiplied by 12.

 Non-Elderly Disabled (NED) Vouchers

-Most recipients use their Section 8 vouchers for apartments or single family homes, but if you have a disability you can also use it to pay for a group home, shared housing, congregate housing, a room, or an assisted living facility.
-You will need to specifically request this as a "reasonable accommodation".
-Although landlords are given the right to turn down tenants that wish to use a Section 8 voucher, it is illegal to refuse occupancy to an individual due to a disability.
+Most recipients use their Section 8 benefits for apartments or single-family homes, but if you have a disability, you can also use it to pay for a group home, shared housing, congregate housing, a room or an assisted living facility.
+You must request this as a "reasonable accommodation."
+Although property owners can turn down tenants that wish to use a Section 8 voucher, it is illegal to refuse occupancy to an individual due to a disability.
 If you feel this has been the case with your application, contact your local PHA.

-If you find accommodations that suit your needs but require modifications to be accessible for your disability, in certain situations the HA may provide higher payments to the landlord to help cover the cost of the necessary modifications.
-As long as they are deemed reasonable, landlords must allow them.
+If you find accommodations that suit your needs but require modifications to be accessible for your disability, in certain situations the HA may provide higher payments to the property owner to help cover the cost of the necessary modifications.
+As long as they are reasonable, landlords must accept them.

 Additional Voucher Programs